 Once Housing and Dining Charges have posted (in early August), the phrase "Deferred by Financial Aid" will appear next to each balance amount (on both Money Matters and Share My Information) once you have accepted enough disbursable financial aid.
 This will indicate that the Due Date for the first payment of that quarter is extended until financial aid disburses.
 For Fall 2019, that would mean that the September 1st installment on Housing or Dining would not have to be paid until after your aid has applied to those charges for that quarter.

 **Please Note: Federal Work Study and cash payments cannot be included in the deferment calculation.

-Please use the tables below to determine if enough Financial Aid has been accepted to defer the charges you wish to defer.
-The estimated amounts provided below were calculated based on the highest total quarterly charge (Fall quarter) multiplied by three terms.
-Housing and dining annual charges are not equally divided into three quarters, meaning that students will incur higher housing and dining charges during the Fall quarter based upon the longer occupancy period and other factors.
-It is important to note that Financial Aid is divided evenly over the three quarters.
-As a result, students that accept the amount of Financial Aid indicated below to defer housing or housing and dining can expect to have a small amount of excess Financial Aid in the Winter and Spring quarters that will be automatically refunded.
-The amounts below do not factor in loan fees deducted by lenders and indicate the required 'net' financial aid.
+***Please Note: Housing and Dining costs are higher during the Fall quarter based upon the longer occupancy period and other factors but Financial Aid is divided evenly over the three quarters.
+As a result, students that accept the amount of Financial Aid indicated above to defer housing or housing and dining can expect to have a small amount of excess Financial Aid in the Winter and Spring quarters.
+Also the amounts above do not factor in loan fees deducted by lenders and indicate the required 'net' financial aid.